 Getting Started with KiCad V6 There is no better time to learn PCB designing than now.
 That’s because the most popular open-source EDA (Electronics Design Automation) tool KiCad has just gotten better with the release of version 6.
 EDA is…

 Open the installer by double-clicking it.

 It is also a good idea to install the demo projects.
 You can open these projects as soon as you finish the installation.
-The demo projects can give you an overall idea about KiCad’s capabilities.
+The demo projects can give you an overall idea of KiCad’s capabilities.
 Also, keep the file associations so that you can open KiCad files right from the file explorer.

 The next step is to choose where you want to install KiCad.
 Usually, this should be your system folder (C:\).
 By default, KiCad will be installed to C:\Program Files\KiCad\6.0.
-This wasn’t the case with KiCad v5 which would be installed to C:\Program Files\KiCad.
-This also means that even if you have the v5 installed, there will be no conflicts installing the v6 along with it, as the files remain in separate folders.
+This was not the case with KiCad v5 which would be installed to C:\Program Files\KiCad.
+This also means that even if you have the v5 installed, there will be no conflicts when installing the v6 along with it, as the files remain in separate folders.
 For this tutorial, we will use the default location.

 So what’s the solution?
 Simple; keep your KiCad application directory and library directory separate.
 This way, you can always update your KiCad application by downloading and installing a new package without overwriting your modified libraries.
 But how do you tell KiCad where our libraries are at?
 There are two ways to do that; environment variables and path configurations.